spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/technology.md

 You can use Lit to customize Oryx, but you can also use another framework to build web components.
 Advantages of using Lit:
 - Reusable component mixins and controllers.
 - Out of the box integration with optimized [reactivity](/docs/scos/dev/front-end-development/202311.0/oryx/architecture/reactivity/reactivity.html) and partial hydration concepts.
-- Out of the box integration with [SSR](/docs/scos/dev/front-end-development/202311.0/oryx/architecture/oryx-server-side-rendering.html).
+- Out of the box integration with [server-side rendering (SSR)](/docs/scos/dev/front-end-development/202311.0/oryx/architecture/oryx-server-side-rendering.html).

 ## RxJS